 These transactions are in the normal course of operations and are measured at the exchange amount of consideration established and agreed to by all the related parties.
-Amounts due from related parties are unsecured, non-interest bearing and due on demand.
+Amounts due from related parties are unsecured and non-interest bearing.

 12. Segmented information